 - Lampshade pocket lights up your living space with a headlamp

 - Color-coded clips and poles makes pitching simple

 - Footprint is included!

 Choosing the right tent comes down to a few key decisions: capacity, seasonality, weight and livability.

 - Capacity: Backpacking tents come in one- to four-person models.
 There are no industry standards, so make sure to get inside your tent and see if it has the space you need for comfort.
 Plus-size tent options offer extra length and width.

-- Seasonality: Choose from three-season tents, extended-season tents or mountaineering tents, depending upon the conditions you'll be encountering.
+- Seasonality: Choose from three-season tents, extended-season tents (sometimes called 3–4-season tents) or mountaineering tents (known as 4-season tents), depending upon the conditions you’ll be encountering.